What is Member Abrasion in Healthcare and How to Avoid It

 - Use multiple communications channels in a coordinated way.
 Remember Joe?
 Email only comms wasn’t working for him.
 Instead, use multiple channels members prefer (like text, automated voice (IVR) calls, email and direct mail), in a coordinated way, so communications complement, not overwhelm one another.

 What are some ways health organizations can streamline communications to reduce member abrasion throughout the year?

 Here are some specific examples of how health plans can take a strategic approach to orchestrating communications across lines of business to reduce member abrasion even more.

 - Create a seamless welcome and onboarding approach that starts immediately after a member enrolls (before Day 1 of official coverage), giving them answers to critical information before they need it (like, will their provider or a specific medication they are taking still be in network/covered when new coverage kicks in?)

 - Prioritize closing specific gaps in care based on those that have the greatest impact on your Star Ratings

-- Plan outreach to time benefits announcements before the CAPHS survey period, so the value you offer is front and center when health plan members are surveyed
+- Plan outreach to time benefits announcements before the CAHPS survey period, so the value you offer is front and center when health plan members are surveyed

 Virgin Pulse has the tools and technology to help health organizations reduce member abrasion by building a year-long member experience, as well as conducting coordinated, targeted outreach on their behalf.
 Curious to learn more?
 Check out the resources below or schedule a meeting to talk!